Laws and Regulations

 |PROCESSING/CUT & WRAP|

 Meat intended to be sold must be processed in a USDA-inspected processing facility.
 One exception is that a CDFA-inspected facility can process a USDA-inspected carcass and then sell (retail only) the meat only from the same facility.
 Outside of this exception, all meat processed in CDFA-inspected facilities must be labeled "Not For Sale."

 More detailed information on legal routes for livestock slaughter and processing, and a specific exception for poultry, can be found in the UC ANR publication Selling Meat and Meat Products

-You are require to have a private applicators certificate for applying pesticides and to file a pesticide report with the state even if you plan to use only organic pesticides.
-Organic pesticides are regulated by the county the same way as conventional pesticides.
-Pesticide use reporting is conducted at the Agricultural Commissioner's office.
+You are required to have a private applicators certificate for applying pesticides and to file a pesticide report with the state even if you plan to use only organic pesticides.

 Yolo County: Regulatory information for Yolo County can be found on the Yolo County Permit and Licensing Information page.